Skip to content

 $ your-cli projects list --json

-When the --json flag is passed, output.info() calls are automatically suppressed. output.error() continues to write to stderr.
-In JSON mode, stdout always contains exactly one JSON document regardless of success or failure, so it can be consumed directly by tools like jq or other programs.
+When the --json flag is passed, output.log() calls are automatically suppressed. output.error() continues to write to stderr.
+On success, stdout contains exactly one JSON document, so it can be consumed directly by tools like jq or other programs.
+On failure, stdout stays empty unless the command wrote to it directly, and Rune writes the JSON error payload to stderr.

-Without the --json flag, output.info() works as normal and the return value of run() is not printed.
+Without the --json flag, output.log() works as normal and the return value of run() is not printed.
 This allows a single command to serve both human-readable and agent-friendly output:

 import { defineCommand } from "@rune-cli/rune";